What are Roulette Odds?

 Here’s a quick run-through of Roulette odds before you join the party.

-Unlike other games of Roulette odds do not change regardless of the previous spins.
+Unlike other Online Roulette game odds do not change regardless of the previous spins.
 Most people are used to estimating their beds based on previous wins or loses; it is just not the same with Roulette.

 Given that every spin-off Roulette is an independent spin, the odds are always going to remain 18/38 or 18/37.
 Most players are unwilling to believe this logic and follow based on previous spins.